lpinter/NiceWeather/NiceWeather/Properties/LatestChangelog.md

 ### Version 1.0.6
-- Made the weather changing process faster.
+- Made the weather changing process faster,
+- All option values are saved correclty.